huysamen/paystack-go/README.md

 - **Get Upload URL**: Generate signed URLs for uploading dispute evidence documents and attachments
 - **Resolve Dispute**: Resolve disputes with merchant acceptance or decline decisions and supporting documentation
 - **Export Disputes**: Export dispute data to CSV format with date range and status filtering

+### Refunds

+- **Create Refund**: Initiate full or partial refunds on successful transactions with optional customer and merchant notes
+- **List Refunds**: Retrieve all refunds with filtering by transaction, currency, date range, and pagination support
+- **Fetch Refund**: Get detailed information about a specific refund including status, amounts, and processing timeline

 ### Integration